jazzdotdev/jazz/Readme.md

 Torchbear extends Rust's growing ecosystem of libraries.
 Developers are welcomed to [make small changes](https://github.com/foundpatterns/torchbear/issues?q=is%3Aopen+is%3Aissue+label%3Asize%2F0.25) as well as high impact contributions, like [adding bindings](https://github.com/foundpatterns/torchbear/labels/feature%2Fbindings).
 There are many examples to learn from in the bindings directory, each with an interesting history.
 You'll learn a Rust library's API inside and out, and you'll put another tool into the hands of a growing userbase.

+If you just want to add a 'review', you're more than welcomed to do that too.
+Just add this "issue label" (type/review) and it won't get in anyone's way.
+This will help us understand Torchbear from your point of view.

 <p align="center">🛠 on 🌎 with ❤️ and 💰</p>